nosuz/easy-ip4o6/README_en.md

 2. Select Software from the System menu in the web management interface.
 3. (Optional) Press the `Update Lists...` button to update the package list.
 4. Press the `Upload Package...` button to upload and install the downloaded package.
+5. Select Reboot from the System menu, and reboot the router.

 #### Manual Package Installation